 A Course for Urban Conservation in Southeast Asia

-The Getty Conservation Institute is pleased to announce, Old Cities, New Challenges 2018 (OCNC18), the first in a new series of courses for urban conservation in Southeast Asia presented in collaboration with Think City.
+Old Cities, New Challenges 2020 (OCNC20) is the second in our series of courses for urban conservation in Southeast Asia presented in collaboration with Think City.

-OCNC18’s primary objective is to improve urban conservation practices in Southeast Asian cities by providing participants with a fuller understanding of conservation methodologies and effective, practical tools and techniques for the conservation of historic places in urban contexts.
-The curriculum for this course derives, in part, from the GCI's previous courses in the region.
+The course's primary objective is to improve urban conservation practices in Southeast Asian cities by providing participants with a fuller understanding of conservation methodologies and effective, practical tools and techniques for the conservation of historic places in urban contexts.
+The curriculum for this course derives, in part, from our previous courses in the region.

 The course will be highly interactive—formal presentations will be complemented by group discussions and exercises at historic sites in Penang.
 A values-based approach to heritage conservation will be emphasized.
 Participants will share their experiences regarding heritage conservation challenges in their respective cities.

 Examination of international approaches, including Historic Urban Landscape (HUL)

 Documentation of tangible and intangible heritage assets, including cultural mapping